 The 11-inch IKEA 365+ frying pan is a step up in every sense of the word, and, without a shadow of a doubt, a pan that’s worthy of keeping on your shopping radar.

-Basically, it’s a fully-clad stainless steel pan with a responsive aluminum core, a bare metal handle, and a non-stick Teflon coating.
+Basically, it’s a disc-bottomed stainless steel pan with an aluminum core, a bare metal handle, and a non-stick Teflon coating.
 To help you compare, you’re entering into Misen or Made In territory.

 And it comes with a 5-year limited warranty which—when you consider that the coating on most non-stick pans has a hard time lasting more than 1-2 years—should tell you something about IKEA’s confidence in its quality.